 Who are we?

-Our vision for CanGo is for it to provide complete destination information.
-Not only will people be able to find somewhere to stay, but they’ll also be able to find what they can do, where they can eat and any other relevant information, such as equipment hire outlets.
+Our vision was to help people with special requirements have more confidence to travel and be certain their needs would be met.
+Not only would people be able to find somewhere to stay, but they’d also be able to find what they could do, where they could eat and any other relevant information, such as equipment hire outlets.

 The website has been an ever-evolving project.
 It was designed by qualified access consultants to provide information on the physical environment for people with mobility issues and for wheelchair users.
 It also catered for people with vision and hearing impairments and a broad range of different disabilities and requirements.

 Sadly, it became apparent that CanGo was ahead of its time.
 Although people with disabilities greeted it with enthusiasm, the tourism industry wasn’t quite ready for it.
 So, we’ve made the very difficult decision to put CanGoEverywhere on the shelf for the time being.
 We will focus on the consulting work to support organisations to understand and adapt to the market.
 In most cases, business have some level of accessibility – we want to help them identify it, improve it and start letting people know about it.